 Video 3: Breast compressions.
 When a baby is sucking but not drinking much, the mother starts to compress her breast, with the result that the baby gets more milk.
 The mother compresses the breast and maintains the compression steady as long as the baby drinks.
 She then releases the compression.
 She waits to see if the baby starts to drink again.
 If he sucks but does not drink, she repeats the compression, and so on until the baby hardly drinks.

 The next two steps depend on the clinical situation.
-Neither may be necessary, and in fact in the baby in this video 4, neither was necessary.
-Steps 1 to 4 were followed and the baby started gaining weight without any galactagogues or supplementation used.
+Neither may be necessary, and in fact for the baby in this video, neither was necessary.
+Steps 1 to 4 were followed, and the baby started gaining weight without any galactogogues or supplementation used.
 He just got more and more milk as the mother’s milk supply increased with a better latch and breast compressions.

 Video 4: A baby showing “borderline drinking”.
-It may not be enough drinking to gain weight well, but the baby is drinking enough so that the baby will not get ill.
+There may not be enough drinking for the baby to gain weight well, but the baby is drinking enough so that the baby will not get ill or into trouble.
 In fact the baby did very well without galactogogues or supplementation.

 On the other hand, in some cases supplementation, discussed already, will still be necessary and if so should be given on the second breast after the baby is no longer receiving much milk on that side, but again, before the baby is too sleepy.
 If the baby is very sleepy, inserting the lactation aid may result in his slipping off the breast.